 SUBSCRIBE

-Now, of course, we find ourselves in similar circumstances, with immigrant communities under attack and mass deportation a cornerstone of federal policy.
+Now, of course, we find ourselves in a similar circumstance, with immigrant communities under attack and mass deportation a cornerstone of federal policy.
 It’s impossible to encounter On Gold Mountain without considering it through such a lens.
-The generational history of See’s family can be understood only if we accept it as representative: an American story on the most fundamental terms.•
+What I mean is that the generational history of See’s family can be understood only if we accept it as representative: an American story on the most fundamental terms.•